JuliaDiff/TaylorSeries.jl/README.md

 We thank the participants of the course for putting up with the half-baked material and contributing energy and ideas.

-We acknowledge financial support from DGAPA-UNAM PAPIME grants PE-105911 and PE-107114, and DGAPA-PAPIIT grant IG-101113.
+We acknowledge financial support from DGAPA-UNAM PAPIME grants PE-105911 and PE-107114, and DGAPA-PAPIIT grants IG-101113 and IG-100616.
 LB acknowledges support through a *Cátedra Moshinsky* (2013).